nurfaizfoat/oms-fonticon/readme.md

 In order to copy the character associated with each icon, refer to the text box at the bottom right corner of each glyph in *demo.html*.
 The character inside this text box may be invisible; but it can still be copied.
 See this guide for more info: https://icomoon.io/#docs/font-face

 You won't need any of the files located under the *demo-files* directory when including the generated font in your own projects.

 ## Built With

 * [Icomoon App](https://icomoon.io/) - The web framework to create custom font icon for your project.

 ## Versioning
-v0.1 - 17 Jan 2017
+v0.1 - 17 Jan 2017 (Company, Contact Person, Edit, Export, False, Project Manager, Project, Right, Save, SupaAgents)

 We use [SemVer](http://semver.org/) for versioning.